Skip to main content

 Causes of Hair Loss in Women

-Losing your hair can be difficult for anybody, especially women.
-Hair loss can affect any female at any age.
 According to the NHS, 8 million women in the UK experience hair loss, so you’re not alone.
-There are many reasons that can cause hair loss in women, but equally, there are many prevention tips and treatments that can help you cope.
+Many reasons can cause hair loss in women, but equally, there are many prevention tips and treatments that can help you cope.

 What is Hair Loss?